EBCU Logo

 Understanding ABV

 ABV (Alcohol By Volume) tells you what percentage of the drink is pure alcohol.
 It's required on all beer labels in the EU.
+The terms below are commonly used but not all are formally defined — they describe how most consumers and brewers use these ranges.

 • Standard strength: 4–6% ABV — most lagers and pale ales

-• Strong beers: 7-10% ABV - many Belgian styles, IPAs, stouts
+• Strong: 7–10% ABV — many Belgian styles, IPAs, stouts

 • Very strong: Over 10% ABV — barleywines, imperial stouts, some specialty beers